figma-plus/docs/api/introduction.md

 The Figma Plus API is available as a global variable `window.figmaPlus` (or simply `figmaPlus`) on every page after Figma Plus is installed.

 Here are some examples of what you can do with the API.
-You can copy and run them in the console to test it out.
+You can copy and run the code in the console to test them out.

 ### Add a command to the Figma Plus menu